nedtaylor/athena/docs/source/tutorials/custom_optimisers.rst

 Example: Custom Momentum-Based Optimiser
 -----------------------------------------

-Here's a complete example of a custom optimizer with adaptive momentum:
+Here's a complete example of a custom optimiser with adaptive momentum:

 .. code-block:: fortran